swri-robotics/bag-database/README.md

 ### As An Application Server Servlet

-Only Tomcat 8.0 with Java 8.0 has been tested.
+This has been tested with Java 11 and Tomcat 9.

 1. Start up a PostgreSQL server; create an empty database and a user with access to it.
 2. Start up your application server and deploy the WAR file to it.